tencentyun/intlcloud-documents/API/监控与管理/访问管理/身份提供商接口/新建 SAML 身份提供商_intl.md

 ### API Description

-This API (CreateSAMLProvider) is used to create an SAML IdP.
+This API (CreateSAMLProvider) is used to create a SAML IdP.
 Request domain name: cam.api.qcloud.com
 Request method: HTTP POST